axbg/awesome-web/README.md

 * [Linux Kernel Map](https://makelinux.github.io/kernel/map/) - an interactive map that will make you believe Linux was built by humans - or almost
 * [AST Explorer](https://astexplorer.net/) - first step to understand a compiler
 * [Docsketch](https://www.docsketch.com/online-signature/) - smoother than pen & paper
-* [Image Colorizer](https://imagecolorizer.com/) - the past may not be black & white after all
 * [tunnelto.dev](https://tunnelto.dev/) - ever shared your localhost with somebody else? well, it's legit now
 * [NPM Dependencies Visualizer](https://npm.anvaka.com/) - it seems like you didn't build that app alone
 * [daily.dev](https://chrome.google.com/webstore/detail/dailydev-news-for-busy-de/jlmpjdjjbgclbocgajdjefcidcncaied) - latest tech news with each new tab